vymaztom/Digital-electronics-2/Labs/02-leds/README.md

 | 1 | 0 | Output | No | Output Low (Sink) |
 | 1 | 1 | Output | No | Output High (Source) |

-See [schematic of Arduino Uno board](../../Docs/arduino_shield.pdf) in docs folder of Digital-electronics-2 repository and find out which pins of ATmega328P can be used as input/output pins.
-To which pin is the LED L connected?
-Is it connected as active-low or active-high?

 | **Port** | **Pin** | **Input/output usage?** |
 | :-: | :-: | :-- |